 The first step is to fill out a loan application.
 The information you provide will help determine if you’re eligible for a loan.
 Since every situation is unique, the exact documents you’ll need may vary.
 You’ll likely need to provide:

-Our online application process is a safe and secure way to apply for a mortgage from your smartphone or computer.
-After you sign up, you'll answer simple questions along a guided path and easily import or upload documents.
-You can complete your application on your own, or with the help of a mortgage loan officer.
-Within three days of submitting your complete application, you’ll get a Loan Estimate (LE) showing your estimated closing costs.
+Our online application process is a safe and secure way to get started on your mortgage application from your smartphone or computer.
+After you sign up, you’ll answer simple questions along a guided path and easily import or upload documents.
+You can start your application on your own, or with the help of a mortgage loan officer.
+Within three business days of submitting your complete application, your lender will deliver a Loan Estimate (LE) showing your estimated closing costs.

 We’ll confirm your personal and financial information, pull your credit, and then a mortgage loan officer will connect with you about the results.